The Conway-Sloane calculus for 2-adic lattices: Fine symbols

-For giver conversion, meaning operation \eqref{item-giver-conversion}, we assume first that more than one scale is present in the compartment, so we can choose terms of adjacent scales.
-Assuming four $G$'s are present in the compartment, we permute a pair of them to our chosen terms, then use sign walking to convert them to receivers.
+For giver conversion, meaning operation \eqref{item-giver-conversion}, the oddity is invariant by the same argument as for giver permutation.
+It remains to prove the isomorphism of the lattices.
+We assume first that more than one scale is present in the compartment, so we can choose terms of adjacent scales.
+Assuming four $G$'s are present in the compartment, we permute a pair of them to our chosen terms, then use sign walking to convert these terms to receivers.
 This negates both signs.
 Then we permute these $R$'s away, replacing them by the second pair of $G$'s, and repeat the sign walking.
 This converts the second pair of $G$'s to $R$'s and restores the original signs.